edavis/pypi-munin/README.md

 ==================================================

-pypi-munin is a [munin](http://munin-monitoring.org/) plugin to track the download stats of [PyPI](http://pypi.python.org/pypi) packages.
+pypi-munin is a [munin](http://munin-monitoring.org/) plugin to track the download stats of a user's [PyPI](http://pypi.python.org/pypi) packages.

 Installation
 ------------